 Member / Chair, Intellectual Property Division

 Michael T. Renaud is an intellectual property litigator and patent strategist who helps Mintz clients protect and generate revenue from their patent holdings.
-Clients rely on Michael's counsel on sensitive licensing agreement negotiations, acquisitions, and other technology transactions.
+Clients rely on Mike's counsel on sensitive licensing agreement negotiations, acquisitions, and other technology transactions.

 Nicholas W. Armington is an intellectual property attorney at Mintz who focuses on patent and trade secret litigation.
 Nick represents clients before the International Trade Commission and in US District Courts.
 His work involves network devices, semiconductors, converged devices, and LED lighting.